-A very famous product that is produced only on this island and nowhere else in Europe is the Cumquat.
-This is a small orange that Marco Polo had brought its plant from China in the 13th century.
-Corfiots make out of it liquor and dry sweets.
-The main source of the island’s economy is the great tourist development of it.
-Capital of the island is called also Corfu in Greek Kerkyra and it is built in a Venetian style.
-The historical centre of the town consists also of French and British elements.
+A very famous product that is produced only on this island and nowhere else in Europe is the Kumquat.
+A small orange that Marco Polo introduced to the Island from China in the 13th century.
+Corfiots make liquor and dry sweets from it.
+The capital of the island is called also Corfu, in Greek Kerkyra, and is famous for its Venetian style.
+The historical centre of the town also consists of French and British elements.
 The most impressive monuments of the Venetian period are:

 Another characteristic of Corfu’s old historical centre is it’s churches, most of them are built during the Venetian period.
-The most famous of them are: 1) The Greek orthodox church of Saint Spyridon, which is the islands saint patron, build in 1590.
+The most famous of them are: 1) The Greek orthodox church of Saint Spyridon, which is the islands patron saint, built in 1590.
 Saint Spyridon’s relics are laying in rest in a pure silver casket.
-2) The Greek orthodox Cathedral, the Basilica which is dedicated to Blessed Virgin, built in 1577.
-Into the church are laying the relics of the Byzantine Empress Saint Theodora Augusta and Saint Vlassios.
-In the town are also five Museums: Museum of Asiatic Arts, Solomos Museum, Money Museum, Archaeological Museum and Byzantine Museum.
-Only 5 km away from the town of Corfu in the picturesque traditional village of Gastouri is situated the palace of the charming and graceful Empress Elizabeth of Austria, “Sissy”.
-The Achileion Palace, which is built in a combination of Pompeian and Neoclassicism style by the Italian architects Raphaelo Cardilo and Antonio Landi between 1890-1892.
-The first of them were the Eretrians during the period 775-750 BC., then the Corinthians 734-602 and finally the Romans from 229 BC. until 337 AD.
-The protection of the Byzantine period lasted for Corfu Island for fourteen centuries.
-From the year 337 AD until the year 1267 Corfu Island was a part of the Byzantine Empire.
-For about five centuries Corfu Island was under the protection of Venice 1386-1797.
-In between those centuries the Turks tried five times to conquer Corfu Island without success.(1431-1537-1571-1573-1716).
-Just before the beginning of the 19th century the French Republicans, led by Napoleon Bonaparte occupied Corfu Island.
-After the French were defeated and Napoleon fell down in 1814, Corfu and all the other Ionian Islands were occupied from the British for 50 years (1814-1864).
+2) The Greek orthodox Cathedral, the Basilica, which is dedicated to Blessed Virgin, built in 1577.
+In the church lay the relics of the Byzantine Empress Saint Theodora Augusta and Saint Vlassios.

+Because of its geographical position between East and West, Corfu Island has been conquered by many nations.
+The first of them were the Eritreans during the period 775-750 BC, then the Corinthians 734-602 BC and finally the Romans from 229 BC until 337 AD.
+The protection of the Byzantine period lasted on Corfu for fourteen centuries from the year 337 AD until the year 1267 AD and was part of the Byzantine Empire.
+For about five centuries Corfu was under the protection of Venice 1386-1797 AD.
+In between those centuries the Turks tried five times to conquer Corfu without success (1431-1537-1571-1573-1716).
+Just before the beginning of the 19th century the French Republicans, led by Napoleon Bonaparte occupied Corfu.
+After the French were defeated and Napoleon fell in 1814, Corfu and all the other Ionian Islands were occupied by the British for 50 years (1814-1864).
 Finally in May 21st 1864 Corfu and all the other Ionian Islands were united with Greece.
-In this day the Greek flag was raised at the old Fortress the “Castelo da Mare”.
+On this day the Greek flag was raised at the old Fortress the “Castelo da Mare”.